SNAP Benefits in Indiana: How to Apply and Qualify

 Maximum Benefit Amount: $1,756

-For each additional person in households larger than eight, add $583 to the gross monthly income limit and $220 to the maximum benefit amount.
+For households with more than eight people, add $583 to the income limit and $220 to the maximum benefit for each extra person.
+These figures are published by the Indiana FSSA and match federal standards.

 Eligibility Criteria for SNAP in Indiana

-• Income Limits: Your household must meet both gross and net income tests, unless every member receives SSI or TANF.
+• Income Limits: Most households must meet both gross and net monthly income tests, though this is waived if everyone in your household receives SSI or TANF.

-• Citizenship Status: Your household needs at least one U.S. citizen or qualified non-citizen, and all members must have or apply for a Social Security number.
+• Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, and everyone must have a Social Security number.

-• Special Conditions: Different rules may apply if you are a senior, have a disability, are a student, or receive other government assistance.
+• Special Conditions: Different rules may apply if you are a senior, have a disability, are a student, or if your household only receives SSI or TANF benefits.

 Download the app